gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 .. admonition:: Tasks

      #.
 The longest sequence is 351 for hailstone(77031) for numbers <100,000.
 Find another hailstone number under 100000 with a sequence length over 200.
      #.
 Advanced: Create a list of multipliers to replace the 3 multiplier.
 Add a textbox to enable the user to enter the multiplier.
 Restrict the values to 1, 3, 5, 7 or 9. e.g **3, 5** or **1, 3, 7**.
-Randomly choose form this list when generating each new number in the hailstone sequence.
+Randomly choose from this list when generating each new number in the hailstone sequence.
+Add a plot component and plot the hailstone numbers.

     .. dropdown::
         :icon: codescan